Kristian54/IDATA2304---Gruppe1/protocol.md

 ## Connection and state

-(Remove) is your communication protocol connection-oriented or connection-less?
-Is it stateful or stateless?

 Since we are using TCP, the communication in this project is connection-oriented.
 This is described in more detail in the chapter about [the underlying transport protocol](#The-underlying-transport-protocol).
 This is also a stateful protocol, since it keeps track of the data that is transmitted and if it is transmitted or not, so it is able to retransmit data if an error occurs [[2](#Sources)].

 ## Types, constants

-(Remove) Do you have some specific value types you use in several messages?
-Then you can describe them here.

 #### Node Types
 Node types are represented by ENUMs in the code.
 These are used by the server to differentiate between the node types